true-grue/Brus-16/README.md

 # Brus-16

-A tiny game console for education
+A tiny game console for education.